OfficeDev/office-js-docs-pr/docs/excel/custom-functions-get-started.md

 An **external service** is optional.
 It can give your add-in capabilities like importing data from outside the workbook.
 The custom functions add-in specifies how external data is incorporated into the workbook.
 To learn more, see [Receive and handle data with custom functions](custom-functions-web-reqs.md).

-To develop a custom functions add-in with high performance, it’s important to ensure that these components operate in harmony.
-The following sections in this article describe how to optimize custom functions add-in development.
+To develop a custom functions add-in with high performance, it’s important to ensure that these three components operate in harmony.

 ## Optimize custom functions recalculation efficiency